Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Myths Worth Unlearning

 Popular culture has filled the Crusades with inventions.
 The "Children's Crusade" was not an army of children.
 The Templars were not guarding a secret bloodline, and the wild theories around them owe more to modern fiction than to medieval evidence.
 The Crusades were not a straightforward clash of two united civilizations, since Christians fought Christians and Muslims fought Muslims throughout the period.
 Even the idea that the Crusades were an unprovoked European attack, or alternatively a noble defensive war, collapses once you read the actual sequence of events.
+The Holy Grail legend itself was largely invented during the crusading period as a literary echo of the campaigns themselves, and our guide to the best books about the Holy Grail separates the medieval romances from the modern conspiracy claims.
 A myth-focused book, the kind that takes common claims and tests them against the evidence, is a useful palate cleanser after the narratives.
 It stops you carrying Hollywood assumptions into your next book, and it sharpens your eye for the difference between a historian and a storyteller.

 Your Crusades Reading Order